programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 XAMPP creates a local web environment.
 It is free and includes two important packages for this tutorial: Apache web server and PHP.
 In this way, you can create a test website and simulate access to APIs on your PC.

 We need a text editor for a simple programming.
 You can use a pre-installed editor such as Notepad (Windows), but the author suggests to use a free software, [Atom](https://atom.io/) (Mac, Windows,  Linux) which has more useful features.
-If you get into programming in the near future, it is a good option.

 # What is Application Programming Interface (API)?
 ## Internet story so far
 To explain API, let’s briefly go back to the time when the World Wide Web (WWW) was born in 1989 (by the famous guy called [Sir Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/)).
 It is the core service of the Internet.
 The WWW was initially designed for human-to-machine(computer) communication.
 We, humans, created websites on our computers, and other humans see them on their computers (with web browsers).
 At that time, they were mostly static web pages, because they are documents and the contents are fixed by webmasters.
 We were just happy to passively view somebody’s web pages with texts (interconnected with hyperlinks) and photos with a Graphical User Interface (GUI).
 The interaction was mostly between humans and machines, or we could say that machines “coordinated” the human communications.

-Then, we got excited and ambitious about the Internet technology (Thanks a lot, Tim!).
+Then, we got excited and ambitious about the Internet technology.
 We started to create dynamic web pages where human users can interact with each other.
 Web pages are dynamic, because the contents are not fixed, and dynamically changed by the actions of the users.
 For example, when we search web contents, send emails, and submit and share documents and photos, the contents of the web pages change.
 Social media are typical examples.
 We not only consume web contents, but also generate them.
 To manage such web resources, we needed database systems behind websites, so that we can store and manage data properly and efficiently.
 Data include web resources as well as user information.
 If a dynamic website works like a software application (which we use often on local machine), we may call it web application.
 Due to the possibility to submit resources and the creation of large databases, a huge amount of data have been created.
 Millions and billions of websites and datasets you have seen these days.

 At this stage, we realise we need more machine-to-machine communication.
 As we have big data sometimes far more than humans can actually browse and work on, we need a method for machines to smoothly communicate each other, which is called web service.
 APIs are typical web services (In this tutorial, we focus on web APIs, especially data service APIs.).